Maybe Happy Ending: Inception and development

 In 2014, Hue Park was sitting in a coffee shop in Brooklyn, New York, when he heard the song "Everyday Robots" by Damon Albarn (front man of the rock bands Blur and Gorillaz) playing.
 Park was familiar with Blur, as it had been popular in South Korea while he was growing up there in the 1990s.
 Part of the song lyrics caught his attention: "We are everyday robots in the process of getting home."
 Park imagined a world inhabited by 'robots that look just like humans', eventually thinking up a scene where 'robots with human-like appearances and emotions are abandoned and live lonely lives alone'.
 Park had recently ended a long-term relationship, so he thought about the closing of a chapter in his life.
 "I experienced some losses with people around me – parting and death – when I was writing the play," he said.
 "I realized that love is an act to open your heart even though you expect to feel the pain of loss one day."

 Park sent an email to his friend Will Aronson.
 Aronson was intrigued by Park's ideas, and they eventually started to write the story together.
 They started the story planning in February 2014.
-They pitched Maybe Happy Ending to a producer at the Wooran Cultural Foundation, a nonprofit foundation in Seoul that supports young artists, which has supported "Seeya" programs.
-It was accepted into one of these programs, and by fall of 2014, it was developed further.
+They pitched Maybe Happy Ending to a producer at the Wooran Cultural Foundation, a nonprofit foundation in Seoul that supports young artists in Korea, including through Seeya Stage programs that provide young artists with performance and training opportunities.
+The musical was accepted into one of these programs, and by fall of 2014, it was developed further.
 Kim Dong-yeon, who worked together with Park and Aronson on the musical Carmen, joined the project as director.
 Jeon Mi-do and Jeon Uk-jin starred in a workshop performance.
 Maybe Happy Ending had a three-night tryout engagement at Project Box Seeya in Wooran Cultural Foundation in September 2015.
-Tickets were sold out within 3 minutes of opening.